ChloeWeever/OneStroke/StrokeSegmentation/README.md

 pip install uv
 ```

-2. Install torch for your cuda version
+2. Install torch for your cuda version(skip to step 3 if you don't need to train model)

 - check your cuda version
 ```bash